idaholab/moose/docs/content/modules/tensor_mechanics/introduction/Overview.md

 Thermal strains are a volumetric change resulting from a change in temperature of the material.
 The change in strains can be either a simple linear function of thermal change, e.g. ($\boldsymbol{\epsilon}_T = \alpha \Delta T$) or a more complex function of temperature.
 Besides thermal expansion, some models employ other stress-free strains ($\boldsymbol{\epsilon}_0$) to provide inherit strains in the material.

-The thermal expansion class, [ComputeThermalExpansionEigenStrain](auto::/Materials/ComputeThermalExpansionEigenStrain) inherits from `ComputeStressFreeStrainBase` to compute the thermal strains for both small total strains and for incremental strains as a linear function of temperature.
+The thermal expansion class, [ComputeThermalExpansionEigenStrain](/Materials/ComputeThermalExpansionEigenStrain.md) inherits from `ComputeStressFreeStrainBase` to compute the thermal strains for both small total strains and for incremental strains as a linear function of temperature.
 The input file syntax is

-!text modules/tensor_mechanics/tests/thermal_expansion/constant_expansion_coeff.i start=thermal_expansion_strain end=Executioner overflow-y=scroll max-height=300px
+!input modules/tensor_mechanics/tests/thermal_expansion/constant_expansion_coeff.i block=thermal_expansion_strain overflow-y=scroll max-height=300px

 Other stress-free strains / eigenstrains could be caused by defects such as over-sized or under-sized second phase particles.
-Another stress-free strain material that has been implemented is [ComputeVariableEigenstrain](auto::/Materials/ComputeVariableEigenstrain).
+Another stress-free strain material that has been implemented is [ComputeVariableEigenstrain](/Materials/ComputeVariableEigenstrain.md).
 This class computes a lattice mismatch due to a secondary phase, where the form of the tensor is defined by an input vector, and the scalar dependence on a phase variable is defined in another material.
 The input file syntax is

+!input modules/combined/tests/eigenstrain/inclusion.i block=var_dependence overflow-y=scroll max-height=400px

-!text modules/combined/tests/eigenstrain/inclusion.i start=var_dependence end=strain overflow-y=scroll max-height=400px
+!input modules/combined/tests/eigenstrain/inclusion.i block=eigen_strain overflow-y=scroll max-height=400px

 Note the `DerivativeParsedMaterial`,  which evaluates an expression given in the input file, and its automatically generated derivatives, at each quadrature point.